romeerez/orchid-orm/docs/src/guide/migration-writing.md

 Create and drop database views.

-Provide SQL as a string or via `db.raw` that can accept variables.
+Provide SQL as a string or via `db.sql` that can accept variables.

 ```ts
 import { change } from '../dbScript';